 I know he would give a wry smile knowing England went out before him.

 Here is his family’s statement.
-It captures far more eloquently that I can what Gerry represented.
+It captures far more eloquently than I can what Gerry represented.